-This shop has been compensated by Collective Bias, Inc., and its advertiser.
-All opinions are mine alone.
-The following content is intended by readers who are 21 or older. #CollectiveBias.
+This blog has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone. #ShareWine #CollectiveBias The following content is intended for readers who are 21 or older.

 When I was a little girl the closest I came to being a boater was a day on the lake with a friend on her family’s boat.
 Her mom packed bologna sandwiches for us; what else for a couple of picky eaters?
 That little girl grew up, married a boater and became one too.
 We even raised our kids on the water.
 We had so much fun taking weeklong ‘camping’ trips every year on the boat to some of our favorite ports, like Cedar Point and Put-In-Bay in Lake Erie.
 Packing the boat for the week meant stocking their favorite cereal, juice boxes, bologna and cheese for sandwiches (clearly I didn’t stray far!) and of course, when you travel with kids, no trip is complete without a side of chaos; it adds to the memories.
 These days the kids are grown and time spent on the lake is usually adult time anchored somewhere, swimming, eating and relaxing with a glass of wine.
 Oh and the bologna sandwiches?
 They’ve been upgraded to this Peach and Prosciutto Bruschetta.
 Welcome aboard . . .